Patterns in Sinai's walk: The probability of confinement

 \end{lemma}

-For $\eps_1\in(0,1/2)$ fixed, the convergence in (\BMrestricted) is uniform over $z\in[\eps_1, 1-\eps_1]$, and the convergence in (\restrictionNoFloor) is uniform over $w\in[0,1-\eps_1]$.
+For $\eps_1\in(0,1/2)$ fixed, the convergence in (\BMrestricted) is uniform over \mbox{$z\in[\eps_1, 1-\eps_1]$}, and the convergence in (\restrictionNoFloor) is uniform over $w\in[0,1-\eps_1]$.

 Comparing (\restrictionNoFloor) and (\restrictionFloor), note the drastic effect of the restriction $\ul{B}(t)\ge -K$.
-The process $(R, -\ul{B})$ has the same law as $(|B|, L)$ where $L$ is the process of local time at zero for the Brownian motion $B$.
-Phrased in terms of $(|B|, L)$, the first event requires $B([0, t])\subset [-1, 1]$, the other requires additionally that $L_t^0\le K$, i.e, $B$ does not hit zero many times.
-This restriction makes the second event more like $B([0, t])\subset (0, 1]$, i.e., $B$ is essentially restricted to an interval of half size than before.
+The process $(R, -\ul{B})$ has the same law as $(|B|, L)$ where $L$ is the process of local time at zero\vadjust{\goodbreak} for the Brownian motion $B$.
+Phrased in terms of $(|B|, L)$, the first event requires $B([0, t])\subset[-1, 1]$, the other requires additionally that $L_t^0\le K$, that is, $B$ does not hit zero many times.
+This restriction makes the second event more like $B([0, t])\subset(0, 1]$, that is, $B$ is essentially restricted to an interval of half size than before.